 ALLOTMENT HOLDERS MUST FOLLOW THE GUIDANCE FROM https://www.nsalg.org.uk/news/covid19-information/

-The government is presently advising the population to stay at home and practice social distancing, whilst being allowed to take one form of exercise a day.
-If working your allotment is to carry on being seen as legitimate exercise then it is imperative that plot-holders follow all the guidelines, allotment sites are as risky as anywhere else.
+The government is presently advising the population to stay at home and practice social distancing, outside exercise is now un-limited each day, but social distancing guidelines remain in place and plot-holders should follow guidelines, allotment sites are as risky as anywhere else.

-It is vitally important that you follow all the advice about social distancing and hygiene as per NSALG guidance and not gather together on site.
+It is vitally important that you follow all the advice about social distancing and hygiene as per the NSALG points.

 Any plot-holder who is self isolating because a household member is ill with corona-virus should not be visiting the site.

 Associations should display an advice notice on their boards.
 It is important that anyone attending the allotment takes care to stay the appropriate distance from others, avoid body contact and wash hands at taps, do not wash hands or use detergents in the water tanks and please pay attention to notice boards.